Perception Characteristics Distance: Measuring Stability and Robustness of Perception System in Dynamic Conditions under a Certain Decision Rule: Experiments

 The following configurations are used for each model.
-Deformable DETR employs a ResNet-50 backbone with a two-stage refinement for improved region proposal generation.
-Grounding DINO utilizes a Swin-B backbone with 128 embedding dimensions, 18 layers in the third stage, a window size of 12, drop path rate of 0.3, and a modified neck to accommodate high-dimensional inputs (256/512/1024).
-DyHead integrates an ATSS detector with a Swin Transformer backbone, a combined FPN-DyHead neck, and is pretrained on ImageNet-22K and COCO with multi-scale augmentation.
-YOLOX uses a CSPDarknet backbone (deepen factor: 0.33, widen factor: 0.5), a YOLOXPAFPN neck with 128 output channels, and a YOLOXHead, trained on the COCO dataset with extensive augmentation.
-GLIP features a Swin-S backbone with 192 embedding dimensions, a modified FPN neck, and an enhanced bounding box head incorporating early fusion and eight dynamic head blocks.
+Deformable DETR uses a ResNet-50 backbone with a two-stage refinement module to improve region proposal quality.
+Grounding DINO adopts a Swin-B backbone with high-dimensional embeddings and a modified neck supporting 256/512/1024 features.
+DyHead integrates an ATSS detector with a Swin-Transformer backbone and an FPN-DyHead neck, pretrained on ImageNet-22K and COCO with multi-scale augmentation.
+YOLOX employs a CSPDarknet backbone (0.33× depth, 0.5× width), a YOLOXPAFPN neck, and a YOLOX head trained on COCO with heavy augmentation.
+GLIP incorporates a Swin-S backbone, a modified FPN neck, and an enhanced bounding-box head with early fusion and multiple dynamic head blocks.
+Mask R-CNN with a ResNeXt-101-64×4d backbone uses an FPN and multi-scale training under a 3× COCO schedule with polynomial LR decay.
+ConvNeXt-V2 uses a Mask R-CNN framework with a ConvNeXt-V2-B backbone pretrained via FCMAE, paired with an FPN and trained with large-scale jittering under a 3× schedule.
+SOLOv2 adopts a ResNeXt-101 backbone with deformable convolutions, an FPN neck, and multi-scale training under a 3× schedule.
+Mask2Former uses a Swin-S backbone with a pixel decoder and transformer decoder head, trained with large-scale jittering for 50 epochs.
+RTMDet employs a CSPNeXt-X backbone with a P5 design, a CSPNeXtPAFPN neck, and an RTMDetSepBNHead with a DistancePointBBoxCoder.
+The detailed model configurations are provided in the Supplementary Material.

-All perception benchmarks perform object detection directly on the SensorRainfall dataset without any fine-tuning.
-For GLIP and Grounding DINO, the text prompt "car" is used to guide the object detection task.
-During inference, no confidence score threshold is applied; instead, each model outputs the bounding box labeled "car" with the highest confidence score.
+All perception benchmarks perform object detection and instance segmentation directly on the SensorRainfall dataset without any fine-tuning.
+For GLIP and Grounding DINO, the text prompt ``car'' is used to guide the object detection task.
+During inference, no confidence score threshold is applied; instead, each model outputs the bounding box or instance mask labeled ``car'' or ``person'' with the highest confidence score.

 The software environment was based on Python 3.11 running on Rocky Linux 9.3.
 The model was trained on a high-performance GPU workstation with dual Intel Xeon Gold 6442 CPUs @ 2.60 GHz, 512 GB RAM, and one Nvidia Tesla H100 80 GB GPU.